quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   microseconds, unlike the max_ack_delay transport parameter, which is in milliseconds.
 On receipt of a valid value, the endpoint SHOULD update its max_ack_delay to the value provided by the peer.
 Note that values of 2^14 or greater are invalid for max_ack_delay.
-Sending a value smaller than the min_ack_delay advertised by the peer is invalid.
+A value smaller than the min_ack_delay advertised by the peer is also invalid.
 Receipt of an invalid value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.